Dealing with the police can be intimidating. Understanding the reason the police want to talk to you can help the process go more smoothly.

 A

-If the police come into your house - and you do not think they have good reason to - do not try to stop them.
+If the police come into your house, do not try to stop them even if you do not think they have a reason to.
 You should tell them you do not agree to them coming in.
 Get their names and badge numbers.
 Write down what happened as soon as you can, in as much detail as you can.
 Then, if you want to make a complaint later, you will have the information you need.

 PLEA offers free online training on preventing and addressing workplace harassment.